-- Music on an iPod®: Look for a stereo with iPod controls if you want to be able to control your iPod from your stereo's faceplate.
-Some stereos let you plug your iPod into the stereo's USB input, but others require an adapter cable to get full access to your iPod.
-Most stereos will charge your iPod via the USB connection too.
-If you'd rather use the iPod's controls, you can skip the adapter and just use the stereo's auxiliary input (see below).
+- Music on an iPod® or iPhone®: Look for a stereo with iPod controls if you want to be able to control your iPod from your stereo's faceplate.
+You simply plug your iPod into the stereo's USB input to get full access to your iPod and charge it at the same time.

-- Flash memory storage devices: Many in-dash receivers feature USB inputs, so you can load music files onto a thumb drive or other type of mass storage device, and have a ready-to-go library of music in your car all of the time.
+- Thumb drives: Many in-dash receivers feature USB inputs, so you can load music files onto a thumb drive or other type of mass storage device, and have a ready-to-go library of music in your car all of the time.
 Some receivers feature SD™ card slots too.

-- Other kinds of MP3 players: You need a stereo that has an auxiliary input in order to connect an external device, whether it's an iPod, an MP3 player, or some other audio source.
-Most CD receivers today offer either a built-in auxiliary input, or an optional adapter.
+- Other kinds of music players: Your new stereo needs an auxiliary input in order to connect an external device, whether it's an iPod, an MP3 player, or some other audio source.
 Front-panel auxiliary inputs make connecting a portable especially convenient.

 - Bluetooth® audio streaming: When we think of Bluetooth, we usually think of hands-free calling.
 But many phones and music players can stream music wirelessly to receivers (referred to as A2DP protocol).
 If you want this ability, make sure that the stereo you get is capable of audio streaming, because some are limited to only using Bluetooth for hands-free calling.
 See our article, The ABC's of Bluetooth in the Car, for more info.